 Whether at home with friends or in the office with coworkers, it's our nature to try and connect with one another.
 And in many instances, it's the job of one person — a host — to help facilitate those connections and to create a memorable experience for guests.
+(And to communicate ground rules and expectations about COVID precautions for a safe gathering, which you can read more about here.)

 "We spend too much thinking about how to create this incredible food and then think, 'Oh, I can't do that so I can't host.'
 If you are like that, you can still absolutely host ... in amazing ways where the meaning comes through how you connect people," says conflict resolution facilitator Priya Parker.